Therapy in Manchester

 I have trained specifically in therapy for those who’ve experienced domestic abuse, and work with the Salford Domestic Abuse Service.
 If you have experienced this kind of trauma, please get in touch.

 As a counsellor I am very relational, based on building a relationship and safe space that allows us to dig into your feelings and experiences to work through them, and gain clarity, understanding and self-acceptance.
+I like to get to know all the things that make you who you are - tears, anger, laughter and everything in between.
+I am friendly and curious about you.

 We will start by agreeing what the therapy will involve and what you would like to get out of it, and will regularly review to make sure we’re aligned about the therapy, goals and endings.
-If it’s therapy for trauma, we will discuss working safely within your tolerance.

-“When I accept myself just as I am, then I can change”
+““When I accept myself just as I am, then I can change””

 Online or face to face?